 19. Do: Test Drive More Than One Vehicle

 Don’t fall in love at first sight.
 When you test drive a car, it might feel like the perfect fit — but you have no frame of reference if you don’t compare it with similar models.
 Test drive many different vehicles — makes and models — to find the kind of car you really want.
+Shop around for dealers that offer concierge test drive service to have a sales rep bring the test drive to you.

 20. Don’t: Show Your Hand